 So not too bad, huh?
 But, I’m ashamed to say, once we got home and I looked through the pictures, I was bummed that we hadn’t really even touched my “vision” for the shoot.
-And I couldn’t find a good processing setting for them.
-And WHY hadn’t I chosen a better angle or remembered the flash, or combed Lois Lane’s hair or a dozen other things.
-So I sat on these pictures for nine months, not really sure what to do with them because they didn’t really meet the standard I had set for them, and I didn’t want to show all the people on the internet sub-par pictures.
+And then I couldn’t find a good processing setting for them.
+And WHY hadn’t I chosen a better angle, or remembered the flash, or combed Lois Lane’s hair, or a dozen other things.
+So I sat on these pictures for nine months, not really sure what to do with them because they didn’t really meet the standard I had set for them, and even though I personally liked them, I felt insecure about showing them to anyone because I thought I could have/should have done better.
+God forbid that I should give the internet sub-par pictures.

 After all that time, I have finally come around, and you know what?
 I love these pictures.
 Life happened, and they weren’t what I’d dreamed up in my head, but they are pictures I love of the people I do life with.
 And no moment (or picture) with these sweet babies is ever a waste.

 Now if you’ll excuse me, I think I need to check on the living room remodel they’re working on.